Moving and Packing TipsWhy You Should be Moving to Birmingham

 Those estimates point towards a slight decrease in value (around 3% compared to prices from last year), which makes it a perfect time for purchase.

-Utility bills will largely depend on the size of the property, and/or the size of your family.
+Utility bills will largely depend on the size of the property and/or the size of your family.
 Pay attention to the Energy Performance Certificate (EPC) if you are renting.
 You can expect higher energy bills if the EPC value is low.
 Use this in your favour when negotiating your rent.

-When you are buying a property such readings will help you decide whether or not to invest in insulation materials, better appliances and so on.
+When you are buying a property, such readings will help you decide whether or not to invest in insulation materials, better appliances and so on.

-Internet will set you back approximately £30/month for a standard cable/ADSL connection, depending on the provider.
+Internet will set you back at approximately £30/month for a standard cable/ADSL connection, depending on the provider.
 You can always try and search for a reliable Wi-Fi connection around you to cut some expenses before signing a contract with a broadband provider.